-Prerequisite: English 1302 with a "C" or better Offered: Spring/Yearly
+Prerequisite: English 1302 with a "C" or better Offered: Spring/Yearly audience response theories.
+It considers the role of history and political ideologies in the formation of literary texts and canons.
+(May be offered every other year)

 ENGL 4303 Modern Critical Theory